[Node Manager] [Crunch2] Take queued containers into account when computing how many nodes should be up

 Submit the job with "--hold" and then use "scontrol release".
 This bypasses the configuration check.

-#13 Updated by Peter Amstutz about 1 month ago
+#13 Updated by Peter Amstutz over 4 years ago

 One drawback of using the --hold workaround is that it also means we can't detect situations where the container is genuinely unsatisfiable.
 The underlying issue is that slurm's belief about machine sizes is assumed to be correct on-premise, but wrong in the cloud (because nodes are reconfigured on the fly).